lusis/chef-kibana/README.md

-kibana Cookbook
+Kibana Library Cookbook
 ===============

 A library cookbook for installing kibana 4.

 If you wish to install Kibana3 try using the '1.3.x' releases of the cookbook.

-This is a library cookbook,  you can use you included `kibana::install` recipe to install kibana, but it is more likely to be really useful for you to call the LWRPs directly from your own cookbook.
-You can use the `kibana::install` recipe as a guide and customize to your needs.
+This is a library cookbook,  you can use you included `kibana_lwrp::install` recipe to install kibana, but it is more likely to be really useful for you to call the LWRPs directly from your own cookbook.
+You can use the `kibana_lwrp::install` recipe as a guide and customize to your needs.

 This cookbook is tested and works well with the `logstash` and the `elasticsearch` cookbooks found on the chef community site.